Power from renewable resources

 Lighting Technology Conversion

 Since 2014, the PORT OF KIEL utilizes energy-efficient LED lighting technology in its buildings and realises considerable energy savings compared to conventional lighting technology.
 As from the construction of Shed 4 in Ostuferhafen in 2013, all new buildings are being equipped with this lighting concept.
 The conversion of the Norwegenkai terminal building, Shed 1 and 2 as well as the Ostuferhafen depot was realised in 2015.
 Through the measures taken until today, 400,000 kilowatt hours are saved per annum.
-It is planned to convert further realties.
-However, the next step will be to equip Ostuferhafen terminal's open space with LED lighting.
-About 340,000 euro will be invested to install 150-180 LED lamps.
-The open air areas of the other port parts are going to follow consecutively.

 The PORT OF KIEL and KIEL AIRPORT have been audited according to the regulations of DIN EN 16247-1 with respect to the requirements of the Energy Service Law (EDL-G).
 The recommended actions following the audit – mainly about lighting facilities and management – have mostly already been realised respectively are going to be realised upon pending reconstruction projects.